carolinan/wp-block-styles/README.md

 The block styles will be divided into their respective categories and blocks.

-Each block style will be placed in their own folder, and consist of:
+Each block style will be placed in its own folder, and consist of:

 A PHP file for enqueuing block files.